An intranet that works. What content do employees read?

 • Most users move on after entering – on average, they visit at least two pages.

-• Homepage influences the accessibility of content – well designed, it increases its visibility.
+• A homepage influences the accessibility of content – a well-designed one increases its visibilit

 How to build it?

-• Present stargeted content by department, location, role.
+• Present targeted content by department, location, and role.

 • Ensure quick access to news and content.

-• Make it easy to access, such as setting it as a homepage in the browser or a shortcut in Microsoft Teams.
+• Make it easy to access, such as setting it as the browser homepage or creating a shortcut in Microsoft Teams.

 Figure 4.
 SharePoint intranet homepage in Microsoft Teams